Battle of Yingkou: Chinese Counter offensive

 Nonetheless, Song Qing endeavoured to take the offensive, aiming to retake Haicheng and Kaiping.
 However, despite an attack with 20,000 men, he was defeated by the 5th Japanese Brigade (there were a total of 30,000 Japanese soldiers in the region) and suffered 300 casualties to Japan's 41.
-Song, however, was undeterred and launched 2 more offensives and total losses were 1,500 Chinese to no more than 300 Japanese.
-The Chinese offensives lasted from the 17th of January to the 21st of February.
+Song, however, was undeterred and launched 2 more offensives.
+The Chinese offensives lasted from 17 January to 21 February.
 General Nozu decided to take advantage of Chinese exhaustion and launched his own counter offensive.